Songtech-0912/notli-notes/README.md

 # Notli Notes

-> :warn: Notli will no longer receive any updates.
+> :warning: Notli will no longer receive any updates.
 The site will stay online, but no further developmental work will continue.
 All future notes articles will be published on my personal website, <https://songtech-0912.github.io/>

  Preparing for exams?
 You'll find help here.